iiitv/ChefLib/CONTRIBUTING.md

 ## How to contribute?

 * Have a look at the table in README.md.
-They contain the list of codes solved by people in CodeChef's rated contests.
+It contain the list of codes solved by people in CodeChef's rated contests.
 * Find a code for which an entry which is not yet added create an issue for it.
 * Make sure you are assigned for the issue before sending the PR.
 * Code added should follow the standard guidelines of that language, untidy codes will not be accepted.